-- Both for-profit and not-for-profit private organizations, including youth organizations, trail clubs, land trusts, conservation organizations, private schools, and private operators of recreational facilities open to the public. - Political subdivisions such as cities, towns, counties, school districts, and public utilities. - State departments and divisions and state public education institutions.
+- Not-for-profit organizations, including youth organizations, trail clubs, land trusts, conservation organizations, private schools, and private operators of recreational facilities open to the public. - Political subdivisions such as cities, towns, counties, school districts, and public utilities. - State departments and divisions and state public education institutions. - Federal Agency can only apply for motorized funding.

-Eligible projects can be sponsored by partnerships between public and private organizations.
-Additionally, public or private organizations may sponsor projects on state or federal lands; however, the state or federal land managing agency must provide written support of the project through a letter of support.
+Eligible projects can be sponsored by partnerships between public and not-for-profit organizations.
+Additionally, public or notfor-profit organizations may sponsor projects on state or federal lands; however, the state or federal land managing agency must provide written support of the project through a letter of support and a draft Memorandum of Agreement.
 In addition, the proposed project must meet all applicable state and federal laws and be consistent with the land management plans specific to the respective state or federal area.
-Projects on state property may be subject to the supervision of the Office of Administration, Division of Facilities Management, Design, and Construction per 8.110 RSMo.
+Projects on stateproperty may be subject to the supervision of the Office of Administration, Division of Facilities Management, Design, and Construction per 8.110 RSMo.